aplesner/difflut/docs/DEVELOPER_GUIDE/tests.md

 [tool:pytest]
 markers =
     slow: marks tests as slow (deselect with '-m "not slow"')
-    gpu: marks tests requiring GPU/CUDA (deselect with '-m "not gpu"')
+    gpu: marks tests that ESSENTIALLY need GPU - only GPU/CPU compatibility tests and fused kernel tests (deselect with '-m "not gpu"')
-    experimental: marks tests for experimental features
+    experimental: marks tests for experimental features or training tests that may not work with current parameters (deselect with '-m "not experimental"')
-    skip_ci: marks tests to skip in CI
+    skip_ci: marks tests to skip in CI (deselect with '-m "not skip_ci"')
 ```

 ---